Information for international students

 What does my Overseas Student Health Cover (OSHC) cover?

 OSHC assists in covering medical costs while in Australia.
 What is covered depends on the health provider you have chosen.
 Please contact your provider directly for information.
-If you are currently a member of Allianz Global Assistance, this short video provides a comprehensive overview of what is offered to you.
-For further information about what is included can be found on the Allianz website.
+If you are currently a member of Allianz Care Australia, this short video provides a comprehensive overview of what is offered to you.
+For further information about what is included can be found on the Allianz Care Australia website.

 Additionally, for any OSHC policies scheduled through CQUniversity (from 1 February 2020) students will have the added benefit of membership to student safety support service provided by Sonder Australia at no additional cost, to provide our students with 24/7 on-demand support.
 Once you have commenced at the University, you will be able to access this support via the Sonder app where a team of trained professional staff are ready to respond to your safety and wellbeing needs, anywhere in Australia.